reuixiy/reuixiy/README.md

   <br />

   ```
-  I’m a full-time librarian and part-time translator living in this finite infinite cyberspace. :)
+  I'm a full-time librarian and part-time translator living in this finite infinite cyberspace.
   ```
 </details>